 Adult asthma.
 Although the link to obstructive sleep apnea is not proven, people who are treated for sleep apnea may find they have fewer asthma attacks.

-GERD.
-There’s no proof that sleep apnea causes acid reflux, but many people with sleep apnea complain of acid reflux, and treating it seems to improve apnea symptoms, say sleep physicians.
+Acid reflux.
+There’s no proof that sleep apnea causes acid reflux, persistent heartburn, but many people with sleep apnea complain of acid reflux, and treating it seems to improve apnea symptoms, say sleep physicians.

 Car accidents.
 Daytime grogginess can put people with sleep apnea at increased risk of falling asleep behind the wheel.
 People with sleep apnea are up to five times more likely than normal sleepers to have traffic accidents.